Course Enquiries - UK

 We offer several types of fee reduction through our scholarships and bursaries.
 Find the full list and other useful information on our scholarships page.

-Students on our tourism course visit Barcelona and Newcastle during their studies.
+Students on our tourism course visit Newcastle during their studies.

 Barbara is well-equipped for a career from her studies at London South Bank University (LSBU) in Tourism, Hospitality and Leisure Management BSc (Hons)